pyOpenSci/python-package-guide/tutorials/intro.md

 - Understand what a Python package is
 - Be able to list the 5 core components of a Python package
-- You will be able to explain the difference between generalizable code and code that supports a specific scientific application
+- Be able to explain the difference between generalizable code and code that supports a specific scientific application

 :::